anyapages/to-do-list-app/README.md

 # To-Do List App 🎯

-To-Do List App is a sample to-do list app build with the React/ReactDOM framework.
+To-Do List App is a sample to-do list app built with the React/ReactDOM framework.

 ## Create an App
 You will need to have Node 10.16.0 or later version on your local development machine.